Sandipan-seth/AccountCreation/README.md

-It is a basic Project on authorization and authentication functionality using Node and MongoDb models It contains a proper Sign up and Logn in functionality, password hashing and security checks
+It is a basic Project on authorization and authentication functionality using Node and MongoDb models.
+It contains a proper Sign up and Logn in functionality, password hashing and security checks.
+Logged in User can post something and can like and delete the post and also edit the content